apache/pekko-http/docs/src/main/paradox/server-side/http2.md

 Like in the [HTTP/1.1 'Chunked' transfer encoding](https://datatracker.ietf.org/doc/html/rfc7230#section-4.1.2), HTTP/2 supports a [trailer part](https://httpwg.org/specs/rfc7540.html#rfc.section.8.1) containing headers after the body.
-Akka HTTP currently doesn't expose the trailing headers of the request.
+Apache Pekko HTTP currently doesn't expose the trailing headers of the request.
 For the response, you can either model the trailing headers as the @scala[@scaladoc[HttpEntity.LastChunk](akka.http.scaladsl.model.HttpEntity.LastChunk)]@java[last chunk] of a @scala[@scaladoc[HttpEntity.Chunked](akka.http.scaladsl.model.HttpEntity.Chunked)]@java[chunked] response entity, or use the
 @apidoc[trailer](AttributeKeys$) attribute: